 The Best Vegan and Vegetarian Food in Madrid

-While Spain is famous for its meats and seafood, there is a world of wonderful options for vegetarian and vegan travelers to explore both traditional and modern Spanish cuisine.
+While Spain is famous for its meats and seafood, there is a world of wonderful options for vegan and vegetarian food in Madrid as well!
 The Spanish kitchen has always relied heavily on local vegetables, beans and eggs.
-Fried Padrón peppers from Galicia, the Catalan roasted vegetable melange known as escalivada, the ubiquitous tortilla española (Spanish egg and potato omelet) — there is an incredible range of vegetarian dishes to try in Madrid!
-For vegan visitors, Spanish menus can be a bit challenging, but there are always delicious dishes if you know where to look.
+Whether it is fried Padrón peppers from Galicia, the Catalan roasted vegetable melange known as escalivada or the ubiquitous tortilla española (Spanish egg and potato omelet), the vegetarian food in Madrid is truly delicious if you just know where to look!
+For vegan visitors, Spanish menus can be a bit challenging, but with a few key words you’ll be sure to find some tasty tapas to enjoy.

-To help you plan your culinary adventure, we’ve put together the following guide to eating vegetarian and vegan in Madrid.
+To help you plan your culinary adventure, we’ve put together the following guide to finding the best vegan and vegetarian food in Madrid.
 From breakfast to tapas, we’ve got you covered with the best dishes to order as well as the restaurants who are doing them best!

 Some classic Spanish breakfast dishes that are meat-free include:

-Tostada con tomate: There are few greater pleasures than drizzling olive oil and spooning fresh tomato puree over a just-toasted baguette.
-Thankfully this vegan breakfast option is available at most cafés in Madrid.
+There are few greater pleasures than drizzling olive oil and spooning fresh tomato puree over a just-toasted baguette.
+Thankfully this vegan breakfast is the most popular breakfast in Madrid!
+It is available at nearly every café and bar in Madrid.
 If you’re looking for a sweet breakfast treat you can have your tostada (toast) with butter and jam or a wide range of croissants and pastries.

 Salmorejo: Gazpacho’s creamier cousin.
-Be sure to ask for it “sin jamón” (without jamón) since cured ham is a traditional garnish.
+Be sure to ask for it “sin jamón” (without jamón) for a vegetarian option and “sin huevo” for a vegan option.
+Both cured ham and hard boiled egg are traditional salmorejo garnishes.

 Ensalada verde: A green salad.
 Beware of the ever-present “ensalada mixta” since it usually has tuna.
 You can always ask for an ensalada mixta “sin atún” (without tuna) for a crunchy jumble of lettuce, tomato, hard-boiled eggs, olives and other pickled vegetables.